crossminer/maracas/docs/detections.md

 ## Field Now Static
 A field goes from `non-static` to `static`.
 This results in an `IncompatibleClassChangeError` at linking time.
-The problem rises given that the JVM uses two different instructions to access fiels, `getfield` and `getstatic`.
+The problem rises given that the JVM uses two different instructions to access fields, `getfield` and `getstatic`.
 The former is used to access objects fields and the later to access static fields.
 Client code must be recompiled to get rid of the issue (cf. *JLS 13.4.10*).